I had only a few more days in Australia before I was planning to fly back to America, and as I drove out of Coffs Harbor that

 by how total strangers would go out of their way to help me.
 I don't know if that was because I was a solo traveler who looked like he was

 lost (which I often was), or if that's just the way folks are here.
-Either way, I'm glad that I chose New Zealand and Australia as my first
+Either way, I'm very glad that I chose New Zealand and Australia as my first

 overseas countries to visit.